-Let $\hom^+(S_{g,n})$ be the group of orientation preserving self-homeomorphisms of $S_{g,n}$ and by $\hom^0(S_{g,n})$ the subgroup consisting of homeomorphisms homotopic to the identity.
-The mapping class group $\GG_{g,[n]}$ is classically defined to be the group of homotopy classes of homeomorphisms of $S_{g,n}$ which preserve the orientation:
+Let $\hom^+(S_{g,n})$ be the group of orientation preserving self-homeomorphisms of $S_{g,n}$ and by $\hom^0(S_{g,n})$ the subgroup consisting of homeomorphisms homotopic to the identity. {\it The mapping class group} or {\it Teichm\"uller modular group} $\GG_{g,[n]}$ is classically defined to be the group of homotopy classes of homeomorphisms of $S_{g,n}$ which preserve the orientation:

 where $\hom_0(S_{g,n})$ is the connected component of the identity in the topological group of homeomorphisms $\hom^+(S_{g,n})$.
-This group then is the group of covering transformations of the \'etale cover $T_{g,n}\ra\cM_{g,[n]}$, where the latter denotes the stack of genus $g$, smooth complex curves with $n$ unordered labels.
+This group then is the group of deck transformation of the \'etale covering $T_{g,n}\ra\cM_{g,[n]}$, where the latter denotes the stack of genus $g$, smooth complex curves with $n$ unordered markings.
 Therefore, there is a short exact sequence: